data-nik/exo_analysis/README.md

 2. How do the distances of stars detected by different detection methods compare?

-3. How does exoplanet radius and mass vary with distance from the host star for different detection methods?
+3. How does the exoplanet mass distribution vary between the different detection methods?

 4. What factors might explain the apparent scarcity of exoplanets with extremely short orbital periods?